ewfruitcake/burgerpricing/README.md

 - AVERAGE_TEMPERATURE and   IS_OUTDOOR            	  5.497614e-01
 - QUANTITY and            PRICE                  		  4.453556e-01

+## Standardization

+## Algorithm considerations

+## Comparative analysis of the models

+## Experimental design
+The Cross-validation technique of train-test split will be used to partition the dataset.
+A 70/30 split will be used.

 ## Related work on the dataset and differences

 ## Conclusion